Pisang Peak Climbing – 17 Days

 Overview

 Pisang Peak (6,091 meters/19,984 feet), also known as Jong Ri, lies between Annapurna I and Manaslu in the Manang district.
-In the year 1955, a German Expedition team first climbed the Pisang Peak successfully. .
+In the year 1955, a German Expedition team first climbed the Pisang Peak successfully.
+Pisang Peak thereafter came to limelight and has become a popular trekking peak in the Annapurna region.
 The trekking offers a captivating journey through diverse landscapes, cultural sites, and vast biodiversity.
 Likewise, climbing and summiting the peak is a thrilling and triumphant moment.

-The 15-day Pisang Peak Climbing itinerary of Exciting Nepal offers a fascinating and adventurous journey in the Himalayas with a harmonious balance of the trek and climb to the trekking peak, Pisang.
+The 17-day Pisang Peak Climbing itinerary of Nomadways Adventure offers a fascinating and adventurous journey in the Himalayas with a harmonious balance of the trek and climb to the trekking peak, Pisang.

 Itinerary